-A child can show motivation to act when s/he volunteers to do an activity s/he likes any time the occasion arises and s/he shows a consistent pleasure doing it.
+Typical situation in school environment Typical situation in domestic environment A child can show motivation to act when s/he volunteers to do A child reveals motivation to act when s/he chooses an activity s/he likes any time the occasion arises and s/he extracurricular activities or a specific hobby and s/he is shows a consistent pleasure doing it. persevering about doing it.